BobTheTerrible/ebs-autoscale/README.md

 ### Monitor

-The following command, monitors the filesystem and grows it when it's usage reaches the threshold defined in the config.json.
+The following command monitors the configured filesystem and grows it when it's usage reaches the threshold defined in the config.json.
 This is the command called by the systemd monitor-service module:

 ```bash